 - Do not assume that all online retailers offer free returns - You may have to cover the cost of returning items so always check before purchasing.

 - Get the item delivered on time - If you need the item by a certain date, factor in enough time as there may not be a next-day or express delivery option to Northern Ireland.
 Goods ordered online must be delivered within the time frame specified or agreed with the retailer.

-- Contact the retailer if the parcel has not arrived or arrives damaged - The retailer is responsible for goods up until they are delivered.
+- Contact the retailer if the parcel has not arrived - The retailer is responsible for goods up until they are delivered.
 This means, that in the event of non-delivery or if the item arrives damaged, contact the retailer rather than the delivery company.
 Check goods quickly after receiving them and raise any issues promptly.

 - Always get a proof of posting if returning goods - When using the designated courier or pre-paid postage label organised by the retailer, it is important to retain a proof of posting.
 If any delivery problems occur after you have returned the item, the retailer is responsible for sorting this out with their appointed delivery provider.